Text by Laura Netz

 The work in The Underlying utilises live sentiment analysis of online news production and social media, relating to BPA’s (Bisphenol A*) to consider how surveillance, rather than a rogue element of capitalism, enmeshes with the effects of market forces upon the environment, happening at a molecular level.

-You introduce the work via the context of the contractual condition of both finance, and insurance saying it reveals the negative effects of capitalism on the environment, through a relationship with the past, that indicates that the future is coming up increasingly short.
-Your work on speculation in language and the economy has to lead you to this, I believe, and you mention that the current state is one whereby ‘contingency’ becomes a modus operandi.
+You introduce the work via the context of the contractual condition of both finance and insurance, saying it reveals the negative effects of capitalism on the environment through a relationship with the past, which indicates that the future is coming up increasingly short.
+Your work on speculation in language and the economy has led you to this, I believe, and you mention that the current state is one whereby ‘contingency’ becomes a modus operandi.
 Can you speak a little about what you mean by this?

 Exciting stuff, you might think, unless this mode of operandum becomes a daily occurrence, and ten impossible things happen before breakfast… sound familiar?

-I’ve tried to grasp something of the complexities, multi-temporalities and scales that coalesce around these new, and very old power relations that come of, and are revealed by, the technologies associated with the interdependent ecologies of social media, finance, and the environment, in this work.
-The contractual condition of both the derivative, and insurance, draws out a story that Britain wants to forget, central to the climate crisis, as neoliberal profiteering via free market ideologies runs historically through seams of colonialist extraction to digital neo-colonialism.
-The futures markets meets behavioural futures.
+I’ve tried to grasp something of the complexities, multi-temporalities and scales that coalesce around these new and very old power relations that come of, and are revealed by, the technologies associated with the interdependent ecologies of social media, finance, and the environment, in this work.
+The contractual condition of both the derivative and insurance draw out a story that Britain wants to forget, central to the climate crisis, as neoliberal profiteering via free market ideologies runs historically through seams of colonialist extraction to digital neo-colonialism.
+The futures markets meet behavioural futures.

-The meme that is capitalism; ‘platform’, ‘surveillance’, late, as well as ‘disaster’, and the free market ideologies that underpin this, are based explicitly upon these extractive relations.
-The underlying: the assets that come of land theft, slavery, and resources, come of an extractable relation that inscribes race, and ongoing inequalities, with legacies to be found in geographical locations with projections of the most volatile environmental futures.
+The meme that is capitalism, ‘platform’, ‘surveillance’, late, as well as ‘disaster’, and the free market ideologies that underpin this are based explicitly upon these extractive relations.
+The underlying: assets that come from land theft, slavery, and resources, come from an extractable relation that inscribes race, and ongoing inequalities, with legacies to be found in geographical locations with projections of the most volatile environmental futures.

-You work with the idea of multi-temporalities, which is not only related to material resources extraction, but also to a financial system based outside of the normal jurisdiction of the UK, predating democracy from the medieval era.
+You work with the idea of multi-temporalities, which is not only related to material resource extraction but also to a financial system based outside of the normal jurisdiction of the UK, predating democracy from the medieval era.
 You refer to it as neo-feudalism.
 What does this mean exactly?
 Is this related to offshore tax havens?

-A toxin and synthetic oestrogen, BPA’s are particularly good at binding with humans, produced during plastic production since the ‘30’s – now quite literally flooding the worlds water supplies.
-There’s an HUD screen in the VR that shows live readings of the sentiment/emotion analysis that influences more air borne particles being produced within the environment of the VR.
+A toxin and synthetic oestrogen, BPA’s are particularly good at binding with humans, produced during plastic production since the ’30s – now quite literally flooding the world’s water supplies.
+There’s a HUD screen in the VR that shows live readings of the sentiment/emotion analysis that influences more airborne particles being produced within the environment of the VR.

-I’m perhaps fascinated by Bisphenol A in particular as I’ve recently gone through the menopause and was thinking back to when I was prescribed 6 times the dose of synthetic oestrogen during adolescence, at the Tall Girls Clinic, at the Department of Growth and Development, Great Ormond st Childrens hospital, in a desperate bid to stop my growing.
+I’m perhaps fascinated by Bisphenol A in particular as I’ve recently gone through menopause and was thinking back to when I have prescribed 6 times the dose of synthetic oestrogen during adolescence, at the Tall Girls Clinic, at the Department of Growth and Development, Great Ormond st Children’s hospital, in a desperate bid to stop my growing.

 Can you talk about the use of popular sci-fi aesthetics in your VR work Derivative?

-You put much emphasis on individual consumer responsibility in the ecological crises?
-How is the subject redefined in this new context of posthuman and becoming-cyborg?
+You put much emphasis on individual consumer responsibility in the ecological crises.
+How is the subject redefined in this new context of posthuman and becoming a cyborg?

-Some of the events concentrated in transfeminism, geo-communism and postcolonial discourse.
-Can you please develop a bit more these definitions?
+Some of the events concentrated on transfeminism, geo-communism and postcolonial discourse.
+Can you please develop these a bit more these definitions?